MathEXLab/PySPOD/README.md

 We additionally implement the calculation of time coefficients and the reconstruction of the solution, given a set of modes $\phi$ and coefficients *a*, as explained in [] and [].
 The library comes with a package to emulating the reduced space, that is to forecasting the time coefficients using neural networks, as described in [].

 To see how to use the **PySPOD** package, you can look at the [**Tutorials**](tutorials/README.md).

+### What data can we apply SPOD to?

+SPOD can be applied to wide-sense stationary data, that is ergodic processes.
+Examples of these arise in different fields, including fluidmechanics, and weather and climate, among others.

 ### SPOD method